FrogIntel/frogintel/README.md

 👇 Below is the rear of the business card
 ![BUSINESS CARD REAR](https://github.com/FrogIntel/frogintel/assets/142356943/0ebb24c6-3813-47d9-a647-d17ac5edf593)

+# Road Map

+- Keep App Free
+- Port to iOS
+- Browser bookmark extension
+- Setup a Sponsorship Section / Tab for redpill folk (App is free and has adverts nulled, so to generate some form of return, a sponsorship area will be setup away from the mainscreen where redpill folk can chip in with some $ and get seen within the app.
+If this interests you, contact us via the form within the app)

 # App Disclaimer 📄
 - Not All Content In The App Is Correct.